agude/agude.github.io/_drafts/2016-02-08-lab41_recommender_systems_datasets.md

 many items and most users rate a few.
 This can be seen in the following
 histogram:

+{% capture image_1 %} {{ file_dir }}/rating_density.svg {% endcapture %}
+{% include figure.html
+  url=image_1
-![Two histograms comparing the fraction of the Jester and MovieLens datasets rated by users.]({{ site.url }}/files/recommender-datasets/rating_density.svg)
+  image_alt="Two histograms comparing the fraction of the Jester and MovieLens datasets rated by users." caption="A comparison of how much of each dataset a user rates for Jester and MovieLens 1M."
+%}

 The dataset is [available here][jester].